Kellisimon/alx-system_engineering-devops/0x01-shell_permissions/README.md

---reference=olleh hello copy the mode of olleh into hello adds execute permission to all subdirectories of the current directory for the owner Create a script that creates a directory called my_dir with permissions 751
+--reference=olleh hello copy the mode of olleh into hello adds execute permission to all subdirectories of the current directory for the owner Create a script that creates a directory called my_dir with permissions 751 Write a script that changes the group owner